• 4,000 firms

 One way that firms can manage these threats is through enterprise risk management (ERM).
 It offers a comprehensive way to manage and mitigate risks that can jeopardize a business’ future.

-Data from Gitnux reveals 76% of companies have or plan to carry out an ERM program.
+Data from Gitnux reveals that 76% of companies have or plan to carry out an ERM program.
 This shows that organizations recognize the value of an enterprise risk management plan.

 Let’s take a closer look at enterprise risk management, its key objectives, and the threats it addresses.
 We’ll also explore ERM’s pros, cons, and core components to understand its significance.